William Smith (Virginia governor): Civil War

 When Virginia seceded from the United States, Smith declined to accept a commission as a brigadier general because he rightly admitted he was "wholly ignorant of drill and tactics".
 A few weeks after the war started, he was present during a U.S. Army cavalry charge at the Battle of Fairfax Court House (June 1861).
 He took command of the Confederate troops after the death of their commander John Quincy Marr and found he enjoyed the experience.
 He requested a commission and was appointed colonel of the 49th Virginia Infantry regiment just three days before the First Battle of Bull Run, where the regiment and new commander performed well.

 Smith served in the Confederate Congress in 1862 but returned to the 49th Virginia at the start of the Peninsula Campaign.
 He was wounded at the Battle of Seven Pines, and his regiment received favorable notice in his commander's report.
 During the Seven Days Battles, the regiment was lightly engaged, but he and his command again were described as having "characteristic coolness" and "fearlessness."
 He was known for expressing contempt for West Point graduates ("West P'inters") and their formal tactics, recommending common sense to his men instead of military education.
 He distinguished himself with his unorthodox field uniform, including a tall beaver hat and a blue cotton umbrella.

 At the Battle of Antietam, Smith temporarily commanded a brigade in Maj.
 Gen. Jubal Early's division.
 He was wounded three times but continued to command, and Maj.
 Gen. J. E. B. Stuart wrote that he was "conspicuously brave and self-possessed."
 By the end of the battle, he had to be carried from the field.
 In recognition of his performance, he was promoted to brigadier general on January 31, 1863.
 He commanded a brigade in the Battle of Chancellorsville but achieved no distinction.

-By the time of the Gettysburg Campaign, Smith's superiors were leery of his performance.
+By the time of the Gettysburg campaign, Smith's superiors were leery of his performance.
 Still, they had to maintain some support since he was the former governor and, at the time, the governor-elect of Virginia.
 Early directed Brig.
 Gen. John B. Gordon to keep close contact with Smith and effectively exercise a joint command over their two brigades.
 During the Battle of Gettysburg, Smith refused to pursue retreating U.S. XI Corps troops, concerned that a U.S. Army force was approaching from his left, which was a significant reason that the Confederates failed to attack and take Cemetery Hill on July 1, 1863.
 Smith was the oldest general on the field and fought (unsuccessfully) the oldest U.S. general, Brig.
 Gen. George S. Greene, at Culp's Hill on July 3, 1863.
 He was the only general not commended in Early's official report and, as a result, decided to resign his commission on July 10.
-He nevertheless received an essentially honorary promotion to major general and Assistant Inspector General on August 12 and performed recruiting duty in Virginia.
+He nevertheless received an essentially honorary promotion to major general and Assistant Inspector General on August 12 and performed recruiting duty in Virginia until beginning his second term as Governor of Virginia in 1864.